 After a few weeks, restoration efforts to Christchurch’s infrastructure began and life slowly improved.
 Still, the state of emergency, with limited city services, lasted for more than two months.
 Aftershocks continued, with the last of the four major earthquakes occurring in June of 2011.

-McLaughlin, who works for the City of Seattle's Department of Transportation downtown, has agreed to be a resource for the Puget Sound Offices of Emergency Management's "What to Do to Make it Through" campaign.
+McLaughlin, who works for the City of Seattle’s Department of Transportation downtown, has agreed to be a resource for the Puget Sound Offices of Emergency Management’s Earthquake Preparedness recommendations.

 Her experiences illustrate the campaign’s main thrust: that residents need to plan to survive for seven to 10 days in the event of a major catastrophe.
 “Previously we’d been doing emergency campaigns advising people to stockpile supplies for two or three days,” says JoAnn Jordan, public education coordinator at the Seattle Office of Emergency Management.
 “The reality is that for major events, it could take from several days to more than a week before essential services, such as running water, electricity and phones, are restored.”